76 Current (2023) Top Local Directories You Need For Local SEO Citations

 Google wants to be sure that your most important business information is accurate in Google Maps.
 We refer to this core information as NAP(C), or:

-When your NAP(C) is not updated to the right information about your company in Google My Business (GMB) profile, then it may be difficult for your customers to Google you, find you, drive to you, call you, or even know that you can provide the services/products they need.
+When your NAP(C) is not updated to the right information about your company in Google Business Profile (GBP) profile, then it may be difficult for your customers to Google you, find you, drive to you, call you, or even know that you can provide the services/products they need.

 And… Well, you can understand the downside to that.